pasanmanula/curw-iot-server/docs/Data Format.md

 }
 ```
 **Notes**: Since this weather station is capable of measuring only Precipitation, other fields are ignored.
-Further precipitation is measured in `mm` (millimeters), thus reporting Precipitation in `in` (inches) ignored.
+Further the Precipitation is measured in `mm` (millimeters), thus reporting Precipitation in `in` (inches) is ignored.

-##### Example 2
+#### Example 2

-For the weather station mentioned in example 1, is modified and added the capability to measure the temperature in Fahrenheit (not in celsius)
+Lets assume that the weather station mentioned in example 1, is modified and added the capability to measure the Temperature in Fahrenheit (not in Celsius)
 as shown in the graph below,

 ```bash